FluBBaOfWard/S8DS/README.md

    screen when menu is not active.
   * Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
+  * Autosleep: Change the autosleep time, also see Sleep. !!!DoesntWork!!!
+* Debug:
   * Debug Output: Toggle fps meter & more.
-  * Autosleep: Change the autosleep time, also see Sleep. !!!DoesntWork!!!
+  * Disable Background: Turn on/off background rendering.
+  * Disable Sprites: Turn on/off sprite rendering.
+  * Step Frame: Emulate one frame.
 * Dipswitches: For arcade games

 ### About